 Google Analytics – Besides your video hosting platform, which will give you the best overall performance data, Google Analytics is your best bet when it comes to analyzing your video’s website performance.
 It’s not only free to use, but it’s one of the most robust analytics tools around and can track clicks and conversions, referral data, demographics data, revenue data, and more.
 Just make sure GA is correctly implemented on your website and it’ll give you more information than you know what to do with!

-As you can see, the technology and software available to you is seemingly endless.
+As you can see, the technology and software available to you is seemingly endless, especially when it comes to your video marketing strategy.
 With the right tools, you’ll gain actionable insights that’ll not only tell you how your video is performing, but help you optimize your video’s distribution and advertising efforts.

 If you’re ready to get started with video, see how Lemonlight can help you produce the video you’ve always wanted.